WOOT!

 More Strenuous

-These WOOT trips are for those who are very experienced in the outdoors, including experience with elevation, familiarity with technical skills for both kayaking and backpacking, and have a high level of comfort with long days and strenuous exercise.
-For the backpacking sessions, you are expected to carry 30-50 lb packs and hike 5 to 12 miles a day with substantial elevation gain.
-For kayak sessions, you will be touring from island to island, setting up camp, and paddling for up to 4-6 hours a day.
+These WOOT trips are for those who are very experienced in the outdoors, including experience with elevation, familiarity with technical skills for backpacking, and have a high level of comfort with long days and strenuous exercise.
+For the backpacking sessions, you are expected to carry close to 50 lb packs and hike 5 to 12 miles a day with substantial elevation gain.

 Canopy in the sunny forest